Sepiapterin reductase: Reaction

-Thus, the two substrates of this enzyme are L-erythro-7,8-dihydrobiopterin and NADP^{+}, whereas its three products are sepiapterin, NADPH, and a single hydrogen ion (H^{+}).
+The two substrates of this enzyme are L-erythro-7,8-dihydrobiopterin and oxidised Nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are sepiapterin, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, to be specific, those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is 7,8-dihydrobiopterin:NADP^{+} oxidoreductase.
 This enzyme participates in folate biosynthesis.

 Clinical significance

 Mutations of the SPR gene may cause sepiapterin reductase deficiency, a rare disease.
 The clinical phenotype can include progressive psychomotor retardation, altered tone, seizures, choreoathetosis, temperature instability, hypersalivation, microcephaly, and irritability.
 Patients with sepiapterin reductase deficiency also manifest dystonia with diurnal variation, oculogyric crises, tremor, hypersomnolence, oculomotor apraxia, and weakness.
 Response to treatment is variable and the long-term and functional outcome is unknown.
 To provide a basis for improving the understanding of the epidemiology, genotype/phenotype correlation and outcome of these diseases their impact on the quality of life of patients, and for evaluating diagnostic and therapeutic strategies a patient registry was established by the noncommercial International Working Group on Neurotransmitter Related Disorders (iNTD).